Holothuroid/Covella/README.md

     val millis = Tick('millisecond)

 ### Using Measures for regular time units
-We can know build upon that.

-    val millis = Tick('millisecond)
+Build upon that, using the following syntax.

     val seconds = 'second is (millis,1000)
-    val minutes = 'minute is (seconds,1000)
+    val minutes = 'minute is (seconds,60)
     val hours = 'hour is (minutes,60)
     val days = 'day is (hours,24)